openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 *************************************

 * In the left hand column, start at the top with **General Settings**, and work your way down, choosing and activating the services and features you need for your use case.
 * For amd64 and i386 users, a static address for the |omv| server and setting the address of a `public DNS server <https://wiki.ipfire.org/dns/public-servers>`_ is recommended.
-(SBC users, see the section, **Network Interfaces – SBC Users.**) As an example:  Googles servers 8.8.8.8 and 8.8.4.4 support DNSSEC for better security, and “Anycast” which will direct DNS queries to a nearby server with low network latency.
+(SBC users, see the section, `Network Interfaces – SBC Users`_ .)
+As an example:  Googles servers 8.8.8.8 and 8.8.4.4 support **DNSSEC** for better security, and “**Anycast**” which will direct DNS queries to a nearby server with low network latency.
 There are several choices for Public servers that support these features. `List of Public DNS Servers <https://wiki.ipfire.org/dns/public-servers>`_ .
 * For a browsable network share, a minimum of one |sf| would need to be configured and that folder would need to be added to SMB/CIF to be visible on the network.

 .. image:: /new_user_guide/images/28_Quick_Start.jpg